magomimmo/modern-cljs/doc/tutorial-14.md

 > happens: little refactoring and a great deal of attention paid to
 > expediently adding new features.
 If you get into the hygienic habit
 > of refactoring continuously, you'll find that it is easier to extend
-> and maintain code.
-Joshua Kerievsky, Refactoring to Patterns
+> and maintain code.   - Joshua Kerievsky, Refactoring to Patterns

-As you should remember, we defined a remote `calculation` function in the [Tutorial 10 - Introducing Ajax][] by calling the `defremote` macro.
+In the [Tutorial 10 - Introducing Ajax][1] we defined the remote `calculation` function by calling the `defremote` macro.
 The `defremote` function implicitly define a function with the same name of the remote function and that's good, because we hate any kind of code duplication.
-We could immediately use it to calculate the result of the Shopping Calculator form by just parsing the `[quantity price tax discount]` passed to the `deftemplate` call.
+We could immediately use it to calculate the result of the Shopping Calculator by just parsing the `[quantity price tax discount]` passed to the `deftemplate` call.
 But wait a minute.
-[We already parsed those arguments][] on the CLJS side of the `calculation` function and we don't want to parse them again.
-To reach this objective we need to refactor the code by moving the parsing of the values of the Shopping form from the client side to the server side.
+[We already parsed those arguments][21] on the CLJS side of the `calculation` function and we don't want to parse them again.
+To reach this objective we need to refactor the code by moving the parsing code of the fields values from the client side to the server side.

 Let's take a look at the CLJS `shopping.cljs` file where we defined the client side `calculate` function.